Secure chain of custody. IT asset disposition. Used IT equipment. Data breaches.

 2. Employees Undergo Comprehensive Background Checks

 In addition to using trained staff, a reputable ITAD provider will perform employee background checks to ensure a trustworthy workforce.
 These regular screenings and checks for criminal records help maintain a safe and secure environment.
 To provide a comparison, Cascade uses a third-party security firm and strictly prohibits the employment of individuals with financial, honesty, or computer-related convictions.
-Some employees even undergo annual FBI background checks, attaining a “High” security status with the U.S. government.
+Some employees even undergo additional FBI background checks, attaining a “High” security status with the U.S. government.
 In addition, Cascade ensures a drug-free workforce through required testing.

 3. Staff and Vehicles Are Clearly Identified